-Step #1: Use a short shank, straight-eye hook like the Daiichi 1650 in size 4 or the Tiemco TMC 2499SPBL in size 8.
+Step #1: Use a short shank, straight-eye hook like the Ahrex NS172 in size 12, the Daiichi 1650 in size 4, or the Tiemco TMC 2499SPBL in size 8.
 Start a thread base with a strong thread in olive or olive-brown such at Ultra Thread 140 Denier in Olive.

 Step #2: Attach a small section of EP Fibers - Beige to the top of the hook and positioned near the middle of the hook shank.
 Align the EP Fibers so that a taper is formed out the back of the fly.
 Leave the remaining portion of the fibers pointing toward the front of the fly and do not cut them off.

 Step #3: Onto the top of the Beige EP Fibers, tie-in a thin amount of Extra Select Craft Fur - Dark Brown.
 Try to keep the Craft Fur directly on top and not rolling off the sides.
 Once secure, trim off the excess (but don't trim the EP Fibers).

 Step #4: Similar to Step #1, take a section of EP Fibers in Golden Olive and stack it on top of the Dark Brown Craft Fur.
 Try to keep the fibers directly on top and secure them to the hook with very firm thread wraps.
 Leave the remaining portion of EP Fibers facing forward and do not trim it off.

 Step #5: Take both the Beige and Golden Olive EP Fibers that were extending forward and fold them back towards the rear of the fly.
 Secure them back with thread as seen in the photo.

 Step #6: Tie-in additional portions of Beige and Golden Olive EP Fiber material on the top and bottom of the fly near the front of the hook.
 Secure it firmly with the tying thread and leave the excess extending forward.